aws-samples/aws-healthscribe-demo/README.md

 1. Navigate to [Amazon Cognito Identy Pools](https://console.aws.amazon.com/cognito/v2/identity) in the AWS console.
 Make sure you are in the correct region.
 2. Select the identity pool associated with the demo.
 It is named similar to `healthScribeDemoAuthIdentityPool..`
-3. Select the "User access" tab
+3. Select the "User access" tab.
 4. Select the link under "Authenticated role."
 This will open a new tab to the IAM role assumed by authenticated users.
-5. Add `s3:GetObject` actions for the S3 bucket(s) where your existing audio input and JSON output files are located
+5. Add `s3:GetObject` actions for the S3 bucket(s) where your existing audio input and JSON output files are located.

 ## Security